Nutritional neuroscience: Toxicity

 Copper toxicity can occur from excessive supplement use, eating acid foods cooked in uncoated copper cookware, exposure to excess copper in drinking water, or as the result of an inherited metabolic disorder in the case of Wilson's disease.
 A significant portion of the toxicity of copper comes from its ability to accept and donate single electrons as it changes oxidation state.
 This catalyzes the production of very reactive radical ions, such as hydroxyl radical in a manner similar to Fenton chemistry.
 This catalytic activity of copper is used by the enzymes with which it is associated, thus is only toxic when unsequestered and unmediated.
 This increase in unmediated reactive radicals is generally termed oxidative stress, and is an active area of research in a variety of diseases where copper may play an important but more subtle role than in acute toxicity.

 Some of the effects of aging may be associated with excess copper.
 In addition, studies have found that people with mental illnesses, such as schizophrenia, had heightened levels of copper in their systems.
 However, it is unknown at this stage whether the copper contributes to the mental illness, whether the body attempts to store more copper in response to the illness, or whether the high levels of copper are the result of the mental illness.

 Alzheimer's disease

 Elevated free copper levels exist in Alzheimer's disease.
 Copper and zinc are known to bind to amyloid beta proteins in Alzheimer's disease.
-This bound form is thought to mediate the production of reactive oxygen species in the brain.
-A preliminary clinical trial suggests that zinc supplementation may be able to decrease copper levels and slow degeneration in Alzheimer's disease.